zgeorg03/wine-review-search-engine/README.md

 ```bash
 java -jar target/wine-search-engine-0.1.0.jar
 ```
-**Important** Make sure you have changed application.properties file which is located in the root directory.
+**Important** Make sure you have changed application.properties file located in the root directory.
 This file has 3 configuration properties:
 * The port of the server: Default is 8192
 * The local directory path to store collections: Default is /tmp/wines